kamilersz/Marriage-Counselor-Agent/README.md

 # Marriage Counselor Agent

-A multi-agent marriage counseling support system built with Google's Agent Development Kit (ADK).
+A comprehensive multi-agent marriage counseling support system built with Google's Agent Development Kit (ADK).

 ## Overview

-The Marriage Counselor Agent is a responsible AI system designed to provide support for individuals and couples navigating relationship challenges.
-It uses a multi-agent architecture with specialized sub-agents for active listening, emotion analysis, resource provision, and many more.
+The Marriage Counselor Agent is a responsible AI system designed to provide holistic support for individuals and couples navigating relationship challenges.
+It uses a sophisticated multi-agent architecture with **11 specialized sub-agents** covering every aspect of relationship health, from assessment and goal setting to conflict resolution, intimacy building, and crisis intervention.

 ## Why?